-How is Return on Invested Capital Calculated
+How Return on Invested Capital Is Calculated

 When making an investment in a business, whether as a principal of a small company or as a stockholder in an international corporation, investors want to be able to quantify the annual return on their investment to see if they need to move their dollars elsewhere to higher-performing opportunities.

 Return on Invested Capital (ROIC) is a profitability or performance ratio that measures how much investors in a business are earning on the capital invested.
-When used in financial analysis, return on invested capital also offers a valuable valuation measure.
+When used in financial analysis, return on invested capital also offers a useful valuation measure.

 Stock Market Average Return